josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   </details>
 - <details>
   <summary>IsImageCode(this RuntimeMethodHandle)</summary>

-  Determines whether the specified handle represents executable code that originates from a statically compiled image (AOT/R2R) rather than dynamically generated runtime code.
+  Determines whether the specified method handle represents executable code that is backed by a statically compiled image rather than dynamically generated runtime code.

+  **Notes:**
+    - This API is primarily intended for Mono-based runtimes.
-  **Note:** Returns `false` for open generic methods and on platforms that do not support memory inspection.
+    - Returns `false` for open generic methods and on platforms that do not support memory inspection.
   </details>

 </details>